niksynov/make-observer-command/README.md

 ```php
 JeroenG\Packager\PackagerServiceProvider::class,
 ```
-To add Observer class you need to enter Observer name and relative model which need to be observed
+To add Observer class you need to enter Observer name and relative model which need to be observed.
+It will create Observers folder (if you dont have one) in your app directory and put class there.
 ```bash
 $ php artisan make:observer UserObserver 'App\Models\User' --methods=created,updated
 ```